tetiana-karasova/python-retail/samples/interactive-tutorials/prediction/prediction_with_parameters.md

     python predict/get_prediction.py
     ```

-Next, change the parameter value to `high-price-reranking`, run the code again and check how the order of the products in the response is changed.
+Next, change the parameter value to `high-price-reranking`, run the code again, and check how the order of the products in the response has changed.

 ## Prediction service.
 Recommendation diversity

-Diversification affects whether results returned in single prediction response are from different categories of your product catalog.
+Diversification affects whether results returned in a single prediction response are from different categories of your product catalog or not.

-Diversification can be set on the serving configuration level, or per prediction request.
+Diversification can be set on the serving configuration level or per prediction request.
 If a diversification is set when creating a serving configuration in Cloud Console,
-that setting applies to all recommendations served by that configuration by default,
+it applies by default to all recommendations served by that configuration with no additional action required.
-without any further action required.

-If it is needed to control the diversity of a particular recommendation, it can be made via the Retail API using the `PredictRequest.params` field.
+You can control the diversity of a particular recommendation in the Retail API using the `PredictRequest.params` field.
-This overrides any configuration-level diversification setting that would otherwise apply to this recommendation.
+It overrides any configuration-level diversification settings that would otherwise apply to the recommendation.

-To adjusts prediction results based on product category, set the `params.diversityLevel` field with one of the following values:
+To adjusts prediction results based on a product category, set the params.diversityLevel field with one of the following values:
 -`no-diversity`,
 -`low-diversity`,
 -`medium-diversity`,
 -`high-diversity`,
 -`auto-diversity`.

-Edit the PredictRequest in the <...> - add the following field to the request and check the recommended products, they should belong to the same product category:
+To edit the PredictRequest in the <...>, add the following field to the request.
+Then, check if the recommended products belong to the same product category:

     ```params.diversityLevel = 'low-diversity'```